 Fortunately, you don’t have to accept a traffic ticket in Chicago.
 Perhaps you believe the officer was mistaken, and you want to protect yourself from these expenses.
 That’s when you’ll need help from Chicago Trusted Attorneys.
 Your Chicago traffic ticket lawyer can help you fight back when you’ve been ticketed, possibly getting your ticket completely dismissed.

-Types of Moving Violations
+Types of Moving Violations in Chicago

 When you’re struggling with a traffic ticket, it’s important to first understand what type of violation you’re dealing with.
 The defense for your moving violation will often depend on the circumstances.
 For example, your defense for driving too fast in a construction zone may be different from a defense for violating child safety laws.